 The jointer is also equipped with a fence that allows you to square up or bevel the edge of a board.
 When the fence is set perpendicular to the tables and cutter, running the stock against the fence while making successive cuts eventually squares up the two adjacent planes of the board.
 The fence can also be tilted to cut a bevel on one edge of a board.

-Using a Jointer Safely:
+Using a Jointer Safely

-Apply light downward pressure onto the stock as you begin to feed the board over the cutting head, enough pressure to comfortably control the stock.
-Once the front of the piece has safely passed the cutting head, shift your weight forward and place your left hand onto the stock on the outfeed as you continue moving the board ahead.
+Apply light downward pressure onto the stock as you begin to feed the board over the cutting head, using enough pressure to comfortably control the stock.
+Once the front of the piece has safely passed the cutting head, shift your weight forward and place your left hand onto the stock near the leading end as you continue moving the board ahead.
 As the rear of the stock approaches the cutting head, remove your right hand and move it onto the stock over the outfeed table, safely away from the cutting head.
 Keep moving the board until it clears the cutter.